Declaring the Biotechnology Minor

-To declare your intent to minor in Biotechnology, please email your name, student ID number, major, and anticipated graduation semester to Dr. Laura Schenkman BEFORE applying to graduate.
+To declare your intent to minor in Biotechnology, please visit the Student Services Add a Minor Page or email your name, student ID number, major, and anticipated graduation semester to Dr. Laura Schenkman BEFORE applying to graduate.

 Complete the Certification form and send it electronically to Dr. Laura Schenkman by November 15 for Fall Graduation or April 15 for Spring Graduation.

 - BIO 183 -Introduction to Biology I: Cellular and Molecular Biology (4 credits)

 - CH 223 – Organic Chemistry II (4 credits)

 Group B (4 credits)

 One of these courses should be taken during the junior or senior year, prior to or concurrently with the research internship in Group D. BIT 410 is the preferred course for students to take and will be offered in both fall and spring semesters.

 - BIT 410 – Manipulation of Recombinant DNA (4 credits)